On this page you should learn

 5. have trouble getting your cadence up when sprinting…

-then you are probably riding a wrong crank size for you and almost certainly your crank length now is longer than it should be.
-Be sure to read more to better understand why crank length is the ignored aspect of bike fit, that if you pay attention to it and optimize it for you then it will pay big, big dividends.
+then you are probably riding a wrong crank size for you and almost certainly your crank length now is longer than is optimum for you.
+Be sure to read more to better understand why crank length is now, probably, too long and why it is, probably, holding you back.
+If you pay attention to this detail and optimize it then I predict it will pay big, big dividends.

-The first thing you are probably asking is why, after 150 years of racing bicycles during which crank length has evolved to what we all know of as "best", am I asking this question?
+The first thing you are probably asking is why, after 150 years of racing bicycles during which crank length has evolved to what we all know of as "best", am I telling you it evolved wrongly?
 Haven't the current crank lengths people use stood the test of time?
 Well, first, we should look at how current crank length evolved.
 Bicycle racing has been around for about 150 years and it started on the "ordinary" bicycle, the bicycle with the big front wheel.
 The bigger the wheel the faster the rider could go and the longer the cranks the more leverage he had and the faster he could accelerate.
 Crank length evolved to what it is now by the experience of these racers on these machines in the kind of racing done at the time.
 Cranks of about 170 mm in length proved to be about optimum, bigger for tall riders, shorter for small riders.
 Later, after the safety bicycle was developed (bicycles with two equally sized wheels one driven by a chain) cranks could be of any length but these were still single speed bicycles and behaved very much like the ordinary bicycle so riders stayed with what they were used to, because people, by and large, do not like change (plus, it seems tradition really counts in cycling).
-And, manufacturers made bikes that gave people what they wanted, so every new rider became comfortable with this crank length and for 100 years this crank length is what everyone became used to and liked.
-Since the best cyclists used the same crank length, everyone thought it would be best for them also.
-Then, around 1950 the derailleur was developed and riders now could change gearing on the fly to optimize gearing for conditions.
-Gearing is nothing but changing the leverage between the pedal and the ground, now no longer is crank length important for "leverage."
-But, not many were thinking of aerodynamics and since power doesn't vary much with crank length, it wasn't obvious that crank length needed to be revisited, so racers stayed with crank lengths that were familiar and comfortable.
+And, manufacturers made bikes that gave people what they wanted, so every new rider became comfortable with this crank length and for 100 years this crank length is what everyone became used to.
+And, of course, we all like what we are used to.
+In addition, in the early years of road racing, when the ability to shift gears was limited or non-existant, riders gravitated to longer cranks because they thought it would help them to gain extra leverage for climbing.
+Since the best cyclists used pretty much the same crank length, everyone thought it would be best for them also.
+Then, around 1950 the derailleur was developed and riders now could change gearing on the fly to optimize gearing for different conditions.
+Gearing is nothing more than changing the leverage the cyclist sees between the pedal and the ground.
+Now no longer was crank length important for "leverage" but this myth was now ingrained in the psyche of the cyclist.
+Further, in the early days, not many were thinking of rider aerodynamics and since power doesn't vary much with crank length, it wasn't obvious that crank length needed to be revisited, so racers stayed with crank lengths that were familiar to them, the crank length that came with their bicycle.
+And, since everyone was using the same crank length, it wasn't obvious there were gains to be made by changing.
 And, of course, manufacturers saw no reason to change either as they prefer to sell what everyone already wants rather than try to convince people there is something better.
 We like what we are used to, nobody likes unnecessary change.

 But, back to the original question, Does crank length really matter.
 Well, if I didn't think so, I wouldn't be writing this.
 The only real question is how much does it matter and in which situations does it become most important.
 Even Lance Armstrong (after he started racing triathlon and before he got banned by the world) stated he had moved to shorter cranks for many of the reasons stated in this essay.
 Lance, if he was about anything it was about taking any advantage he could if it would help him win.
 It appears to me that going to shorter cranks (sometimes much shorter cranks) is simply finding free speed, speed that is sitting within you waiting to be discovered.
 How did I arrive at this determination?

-I got to thinking about this a couple of years ago when I began to think that it would be much easier to get a cyclist into a good aerodynamic position if the cranks were shorter but I didn't know what would happen to the power as one went shorter.
+I got to thinking about this a couple of years ago when I began to think that it would be much easier to get a cyclist into a good aerodynamic position if the cranks were shorter but I didn't know what would happen to the power as one went shorter (going fast is a trade-off between power and aerodynamics).
 I asked the question on the internet to see what "science" had been done in this area and was directed to a study done by Jim Martin at the University of Utah (Determinants of maximal cycling power: crank length, pedaling rate and pedal speed).

 The Martin Study